-[19] In the first instance the Respondent was unable to support the assessed land rate; there were no sales in the relevant district and, of the sales shown, the highest time adjusted sales rate was \$139.02 per sq.ft. as opposed to the assessed value of \$155 per sq.ft.
+- [20] The facts of ownership and use are not disputed. - The Respondent was unable to support the assessed land rate; while there were sales in the relevant land use district there was no analysis to show how the stratification by parcel size was achieved.
 While the Respondent tried to show that parking lots generated income and therefore had value, the lease rates did not generate anywhere close to the assessed value of the parcels.
 The lease income was indeed, nominal.
 Similarly, the Board agreed with the Complainant that the ASR calculations did not add value to the Board's determination given the context of the calculation.

-[20] The Respondent stated that each assessment year brings a new assessment and that historical values are not relevant to the current year.
+- [22] The Respondent stated that each assessment year brings a new assessment and that historical values are not relevant to the current year.
 The test, he says, is market value.
 The Board, however, notes that MRAT also requires that the assessment "must reflect typical market conditions for properties similar to that property."
 Additionally, the Act requires the assessor to apply this valuation standard of market value in "a fair and equitable manner".
-When one property has its market value assessment reduced for a parking deficiency, which is supplied by an adjacent parcel, and another does not, then an inequity is created.
+When one property has its market value assessment reduced for a parking deficiency, which is supplied by an adjacent parcel, and another does not, then an inequity is created. - [23] The Complainant has adequately demonstrated that the Assessor does take into consideration the value of the land used for required parking on a separate parcel when coming to an adjustment to the Income value of the associated retail parcel.
+In this case, the Board cannot adjust the Income-derived assessment from the related retail parcels by reducing them for the parking deficiency, because they are not before us. - [24] The Complainant also adequately demonstrated the restrictions on the use of the parcel which, in the Board's opinion, reduce its value.

-[21] The Complainant has adequately demonstrated that the Assessor does take into consideration the value of the land used for required parking on a separate parcel when coming to an adjustment to the Income value of the associated retail parcel.
-In this case, the Board cannot adjust the Income-derived assessment from the related retail parcel by reducing it for the parking deficiency, because it is not before us.
-Equity demands that this inequity be addressed and, while the appropriate value for the subject, having regard to the Respondent's most frequent practice, would be \$1, the Complainant has requested a nominal value of \$1,000 and, for the reasons stated above, the Board agreed.
+[25] Equity demands that the assessment be reduced and, while the appropriate value for the subject, having regard to the Respondent's most frequent practice, as well as site specific issues, would be \$1, the Complainant has requested a nominal value of \$1,000 and, for the reasons stated above, the Board agreed.

-DATED AT THE CITY OF CALGARY THIS 28 DAY OF AVE UST 2014.
+DATED AT THE CITY OF CALGARY THIS 28 DAY OF Agust 2014.

-Susán Barry Presiding Officer
+Susan Barry Presiding Officer